BrentGrammer/PROGNOTES/Networking/Protocols.md

     address is always reserved to represent the network itself.
 And the host ID can’t be 255 (the host ID is all ones) because that host ID is reserved for use as a broadcast request that’s intended for all hosts on the network.
+  - The IP
+    protocol defines five different address classes: A, B, C, D, and E. Each of the first three classes, A–C, uses a different size for the network ID and host ID portion of the address.
+Class D is for a special type of address called a multicast address.
+Class E is an experimental address class that isn’t used
+    - » Class A: The first bit is zero.
+      » Class B: The first bit is one, and the second bit is zero.
+      » Class C: The first two bits are both one, and the third bit is zero.
+      » Class D: The first three bits are all one, and the fourth bit is zero.
+      » Class E: The first four bits are all one.
 - TCP ensures that each packet is delivered, if at all possible, by establishing a connection with the receiving device and then send- ing the packets.
 If a packet doesn’t arrive, TCP resends the packet.
 The connection